kanata-php/forklift/Readme.md

 For such, using eloquent, we would have the models:

-- **Directory** - that keeps the directries structure, having subdirectories and documents inside them.
+- **Directory** - that keeps the directories structure, having subdirectories and documents inside them.
 > Example migration:
 > ```php
 > Schema::create('directories', function (Blueprint $table) {